 Fraud is an extremely serious criminal offense.
 It is crucial to hire an experienced and effective West Palm Beach Criminal Defense Attorney who is thoroughly familiar with both Florida and federal law criminal procedure.
 As well, it is advantageous to consult with and hire an attorney as early in the case as possible so that he can immediately begin crafting an effective defense.

 Attorney David W. Olson has more than 30 years of experience representing clients charged with serious felonies and misdemeanor, including fraud, theft, white collar crimes, money laundering, RICO charges, identity theft, drug charges, DUI, DUI manslaughter, weapons offenses, assault, murder, sex offenses, juvenile charges and more.
 If you were charged with fraud or any other offense, Attorney Olson offers a free, no-obligation consultation to discuss your case.

 There are Many Different Types of Fraud

-The following is a general list of fraud offenses and as well as a list of some of e
+The following is a general list of fraud offenses:

 - Bank fraud – falsifying documents, theft of funds, fraudulent loan applications, etc.